-Every year millions of Muslims from around the globe make the trip to a holy city called Mecca in Saudi Arabia to perform the Hajj; one of the five pillars of Islam.
-Hajj is performed between the 8th and 12th day of Dhul-Hijjah which is the last month of the Islamic lunar calendar.
-Afterwards, it is concluded with the second Muslim holiday known as Eid Al-Adha (festival of Sacrifice), which will be celebrated in less than a week here in Central Indiana.
+Every year, millions of Muslims from around the globe make the trip to a holy city called Mecca in Saudi Arabia to perform the Hajj, one of the five pillars of Islam.
+Hajj is performed between the 8th and 12th days of Dhul-Hijjah, which is the last month of the Islamic lunar calendar.
+Afterward, it is concluded with the second Muslim holiday known as Eid Al-Adha (Festival of Sacrifice).
+In 2023, according to the Gregorian calendar, Eid Al-Adha will be celebrated near the end of June.

 What is Hajj?

 Muslims make the pilgrimage to Mecca for several reasons.
 First, it is one of the five main pillars of Islam and anyone who has the means and is able-bodied must perform the Hajj at least once in their lifetime.

 Second, it commemorates the trials of Abraham and his family in Mecca, which included Abraham’s willingness to sacrifice his son Ishmael in response to God’s command.
 Lastly, it’s an opportunity to seek forgiveness of sins accumulated throughout life.

 Prophet Muhammad had said that a person who performs Hajj “will return as a newly born baby (free of all sins).”
 The pilgrimage also enables Muslims from all around the world, of different colors, languages, races, and ethnicities, to come together to worship one God.